dominikhei/dominikhei/README.md

 I am a German student, who is passionate about Platform & Cloud Engineering as well as Data Engineering and the intersection of both.
+Currently focusing on cloud system design and event-streaming.

 ## Tech Stack: